wangyan921/wangyan921.github.io/_pages/about.md

 **Recent News**
 ======
 - I will serve as an Area Chair for CVPR 2022.
+- One paper has been accepted to ICCV 2021.
+>* [Looking here or there?
+Gaze Following in 360-Degree Images]
 - Two papers have been accepted to CVPR 2021, where one is oral.
 >* [Deeply Shape-guided Cascade for Instance Segmentation](https://arxiv.org/pdf/1911.11263.pdf)
 >* [Dual Attention Guided Gaze Target Detection in the Wild]()